pybuilder/pybuilder.github.io/documentation/plugins.md

 ### Visual feedback for tests
 The `python.pytddmon` plugin provides the task `pytddmon` which will start a graphical application that gives real-time feedback about passing or failing unit tests.
-Please [see the pytddmon page](http://pytddmon.org/) for more information about pytddmon.
+Please see the pytddmon page (http://pytddmon.org/ broken link) for more information about pytddmon.

 ## Additional project structure